Intel BCD opcodes: Division

 Operands must fall in the range 0 to 99.

 First the operands are converted to normal binary representation using aad (ASCII adjust before division): The processor converts numbers by multiplying the most significant byte by 10 and adding the least significant byte.
 The quotient and remainder of the division are obtained as usual using div, and will be present in normal binary representation.

 In x87

 The x87 coprocessor has BCD support in the form of a pair of load (FBLD) and store-and-pop (FBSTP) instructions.
-The former loads a 80-bit BCD integer into the FPU, while the latter writes a FPU value as a 80-bit integer value into the memory.
+The former loads an 80-bit BCD integer into the FPU, while the latter writes a FPU value as an 80-bit integer value into the memory.
 Inside of the FPU, the values are stored as normal x87 extended-precision floats.
 Unlike the integer-facing versions, the two instructions remain available in long mode.

 The 80-bit format is divided into the following:

 There is a special "indefinite" value encoded as FFFFC000000000000000h.

 Application

 Binary-coded decimal (BCD) numbers are used for storing decimal numbers, especially in financial software.

-The opcodes mentioned above give the x86 rudimentary BCD support.
+The opcodes mentioned above provided rudimentary BCD support for x86; however, it was removed long mode in x86-64, as it was not heavily used by compilers.